-If you are an international student and need to be issued with a Confirmation of Acceptance for Studies (CAS) to enable you to apply for your Tier 4 visa, you should pay a deposit to confirm that you intend to study at Loughborough University London.
+If you are an international student and need to be issued with a Confirmation of Acceptance for Studies (CAS) to enable you to apply for your student visa, you should pay a deposit to confirm that you intend to study at Loughborough University London.

 How much is the CAS deposit?